Jeff Wayne's Musical Version of The War of the Worlds: Background and writing

-The album originated when Wayne was touring with singer-songwriter David Essex, for whom he also worked as his producer and musical director.
+The album originated when Wayne was touring with singer-songwriter David Essex, for whom he also worked as producer and musical director.
 Wayne felt the composing side of his career "had diminished" by this time, and started looking for a story "to get passionate about" and interpret musically, to which his father Jerry suggested the science-fiction novel The War of the Worlds by H. G. Wells.
 The story instantly caught Wayne's imagination, and he finished the book in a single read.
-He later said that a musical adaptation of other books were possible, and recalled being impressed by 20,000 Leagues Under the Sea by Jules Verne, The Day of the Triffids by John Wyndham, and Brave New World by Aldous Huxley.
+He later said that a musical adaptation of other books was possible, and recalled being impressed by Twenty Thousand Leagues Under the Seas by Jules Verne, The Day of the Triffids by John Wyndham, and Brave New World by Aldous Huxley.
 However, Wayne went on to read Wells's book "three or four times" and saw the 1953 film adaption, and decided it was the most suitable for a musical adaptation.

 In January 1975, Wayne and his father acquired the rights to adapt the work from Wells's estate, which at the time was overseen by Wells's son Frank.
 Wayne spent three months locating Frank Wells, and found his ideas were well received because it was the first adaptation that stayed true to the story.
 Wayne was aware of the famous 1938 radio drama adaptation directed and narrated by Orson Welles, but he wanted to stay close to the original story and set his version in Victorian England.
-From the start Wayne saw his adaptation as an opera, with "story, lemotifs, musical phrases, sounds and compositions that relate to the whole."
+From the start Wayne saw his adaptation as an opera, with "story, leitmotifs, musical phrases, sounds and compositions that relate to the whole."
+He wanted the music to have a "big, symphonic" sound when humans were telling the story, and a more aggressive and electric-based sound when the Martians were in action.
 Wayne started by "organising a cast of characters", while having the book adapted to fit the content of the songs he had outlined for it by Doreen Wayne, his future stepmother who at the time was an established script writer and journalist.
-Wayne used artistic license to create a love interest by replacing The Journalist's brother for Carrie, his wife.
-At the same time, Wayne started to write the score and recorded demos in the studio, paying particular attention to how Wells originally wrote the story as a series of episodes with multiple cliff hangers to each chapter.
+Wayne used artistic licence to create a love interest by replacing The Journalist's brother with Carrie, his wife.
+At the same time, Wayne started to write the score and record demos in the studio, paying particular attention to how Wells originally wrote the story as a series of episodes with multiple cliff hangers to each chapter.
 Wayne recalled that he "wanted to have a bit of pressure" applied to the project in January 1976, so he booked studio time at Advision Studios in Fitzrovia, London for May of that year.
-The idea proved to be a productive for Wayne, who completed a draft of the entire work in six weeks.
+The idea proved to be productive for Wayne, who completed a draft of the entire work in six weeks.